TIB-Lab/MouseX-Allen-Atlas/README.md

 Find it in folder [MouseX](MouseX)

-## DEMO DATA: parcelate your maps with MouseX
+## DEMO DATA: parcellate your maps with MouseX
-MouseX DW-ALLEN annotation can easily be moved to your experimental brain space using ANTs, find a demo script and demo data in folder [Demo](Demo)
+MouseX DW-ALLEN annotation can easily be moved to your experimental brain space using ANTs.
+Find a demo script and demo data in folder [Demo](Demo)

 ![Registration_ilustration](https://github.com/user-attachments/assets/28a46b81-1783-45b5-8d27-cb3bb298a5e8)